The Disingenuous and Sneaky Bamboo Pillow

 “Sears Holdings agreed to pay $475,000 and remove false advertising from its line of “100% pure bamboo” products, which were anything but.
 Sears was the first of several large companies, including Amazon.com and Macy’s, that agreed to pay fines totaling nearly $1.3 million for violating for violating the Textile Products Identification Act…” –Time Magazine

 The settlements set a precedence and larger retailers are mostly adhering to the FTC’s guidance.
-That said, the deceptive marketing practices remain prevalent amongst smaller retailers.
-I see several Amazon listings making all of the claims above.
+However, the deceptive marketing practices remain prevalent amongst smaller retailers.
+I see several Amazon sellers making all of the claims above.
 What seems to be consistent today is that sellers no longer allege that these pillows are 100% bamboo.
 Even excluding that falsity, the benefits of bamboo pillows are grossly overstated or outright false.